-- i. giving a true and fair view of the Guild's financial position as at 31 December 2021 and of its performance and cash flows for the year then ended; and - ii. complying with Australian Accounting Standards Reduced Disclosure Requirements, Curtin University Act 1966 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- i. giving a true and fair view of the Guild's financial position as at 31 December 2022 and of its performance and cash flows for the year then ended; and - ii. complying with Australian Accounting Standards AASB 1060:-General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities, Curtin University Act 1966 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.